-How to Set Up a Home Office for Online Learning
+Ways to Set Up an Efficient Home Office for Online Learning

 Before you can get started on any assignments, you need to find a place to study.
 A separate space for your online class will help you stay focused on your work, and keep your study materials organized.
 This area should be designated only for academic work and test taking.